yukino-app/site/sub-sites/wiki/content/fubuki/Native-APIs/exception.md

 ## `Exception.new`

-Takes in a message, optional stack trace and returns a `Exception`.
+Takes in a message, optional stack trace and returns a `ExceptionInst`.

 ```
 Exception.new("Something went wrong!");